Boulder, Sep. 3, 2021 — Information on approach to COVID at Boulder Ki Aikido

 - DOJO | Indoor Group Classes @ One Dojo (some simulcast via Zoom*)

-- Classes will be 50 minutes with mandatory 10 minute post-class cleaning to wet-mop mats and wipe down other flat surfaces.
+- Classes will be 55 minutes to allow 5-minute post-class cleaning to wet-mop mats and wipe down other flat surfaces.

-- Come dressed to practice rather than change at the dojo.
+- Come dressed to practice rather than change at the dojo, if possible.

-- *Whenever possible, we will live stream in-dojo classes on Zoom
+- *Whenever possible, we may live stream in-dojo classes on Zoom

 - DOJO, PARK or ZOOM | Private Classes